As a new generation enters the workforce, many employers are adapting the way they attract and retain staff.

 Benefits of flexible working for employees

-Money saving: Working from home eliminates the costs of everyday commutes.
+Money saving: Working from home wipes out the costs of everyday commutes.
 It can also influence more cost-effective purchasing decisions, such as planning ahead for lunch breaks rather than making a last minute dash to a supermarket.

 Job satisfaction: Giving your employees the freedom to manage their time and tasks increases their confidence and sense of ownership over projects.